ablanco1950/LicensePlate_Yolov8_MaxFilters/README.md

 The LicenseResults.txt file lists the car license plates with their corresponding recognized ones.

-In a test with 21 images, 17 hits are achieved, the same that achieved with car licenses detected with yolo in and manual labeling in the LicensePlate_Labeled_MaxFilters project https://github.com/ablanco1950/LicensePlate_Labeled_MaxFilters and better than wit wpod_net https://github.com/ablanco1950/LicensePlate_Wpod-net_MaxFilters .
+In a test with 21 images, 18 hits are achieved, better than the 17 achieved with car licenses detected with yolo and manual labeling in the LicensePlate_Labeled_MaxFilters project https://github.com/ablanco1950/LicensePlate_Labeled_MaxFilters and better than with wpod_net https://github.com/ablanco1950/LicensePlate_Wpod-net_MaxFilters .

 Also is attached GetNumberInternationalLicensePlate_Yolov8_MaxFiltersA.py, that tries to detect licenses plates in any format, but the hit rate is descending to 53 hits in 117 images ( 70 from 117 in https://github.com/ablanco1950/LicensePlate_Labeled_MaxFilters), because of not filtering erronous detection in base of format of license)